kevinatwood/readme-generator/README.md

 Find me on GitHub!
 My username is kevinatwood.
 Here is a link to my profile!
 [Github Profile](https://github.com/kevinatwood)

-If you would like to contact me with questiona, email me at [atwoodkevin22@gmail.com](atwoodkevin22@gmail.com)
+If you would like to contact me with questions, email me at atwoodkevin22@gmail.com.